tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

 Tendermint has now introduced a new type of evidence to protect light clients from being attacked.
 This `LightClientAttackEvidence` (see [here](https://github.com/informalsystems/tendermint-rs/blob/31ca3e64ce90786c1734caf186e30595832297a4/docs/spec/lightclient/attacks/evidence-handling.md) for more information) is vastly different to `DuplicateVoteEvidence` in that it is physically a much different size containing a complete signed header and validator set.
-It is formed within the light client, not the consensus engine and requires a lot more information from state to verify (`VerifyLightClientAttack(commonHeader, trustedHeader *SignedHeader, commonVals *ValidatorSet)`  vs `VerifyDuplicateVote(chainID string, pubKey PubKey)`).
+It is formed within the light client, not the consensus reactor and requires a lot more information from state to verify (`VerifyLightClientAttack(commonHeader, trustedHeader *SignedHeader, commonVals *ValidatorSet)`  vs `VerifyDuplicateVote(chainID string, pubKey PubKey)`).
 Finally it batches validators together (a single piece of evidence that implicates multiple malivious validators at a height) as opposed to having individual evidence (each piece of evidence is per validator per height).
 This evidence stretches the existing mould that was used to accommodate new types of evidence and has thus caused us to reconsider how evidence should be formatted and processed.

 ```go
 type LightClientAttackEvidence struct { // proposed struct in spec